TOK ENDGAME:

 Citations

 No surprises so far.
-Each component will be unpacked below with the qualification that the main body of the very best essays will transcend the basic format.
+Each component will be unpacked below with the important qualification that the main body of the very best essays will transcend the basic format.
 Let’s stay with the fundamentals for now keeping in mind that even the greatest jazz performers can improvise, embellish and astonish, only after the basics have been mastered.

 — PrESCRIBED TITLE